dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Multicast.md

 #### Single Instance

 By default, a view model that inherits from __MulticastVM__ will always produce one instance at any given time.
 After an initial request for the view model from one connection, subsequent requests from other connections will be given the same instance.
-The instance will be disposed after the last one disconnects.
+Any data update that goes through __Changed__ or __PushUpdates__ will apply to all clients.

 ```csharp
 public class HelloWorld : MulticastVM